Fxckedz/bmiCalculator/README.md

 # bmiCalculator
- a program that calculates your BMI and shows your situation with a table
+ a software written that calculates your BMI and shows your situation with a table